e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 #### Definition

-Often, a question I faced was to define if something was 'productable'.
+Often, a question I faced is to define if something was 'product-able'.
 In an established engineering environment, this comes up after a solution was built internally to address a problem that is believed to be shared by other people/companies.
 In a pre-inception setup, this question starts with a pet project or personal project that could become a solution to a common problem.

-The market - as in, placing your project out there for people to buy - is always the final judge of whether said project is a product, but you don't have to just throw spaghetti at the wall.
+The market - as in, placing your project out there for people to buy - is always the final judge of whether said project is a viable product, but you don't have to just throw spaghetti at the wall.

 A product - at least in a tech company - is a value generating element (physical object, software or solution) one customer will want to buy for its (relative) low cost, its unique edge and high quality finish.